Primary and secondary education

 We compare a Certificate – School Leaving Certificate Examination to a VMBO-T diploma.

 Upper secondary education is for students aged 15 to 18.
-At the end of upper secondary education, students take exams for a Migration Certificate - School Leaving Certificate Examination (Grade XI & XII).
+At the end of upper secondary education, students took exams for a Migration Certificate - School Leaving Certificate Examination (Grade XI & XII) up until 2021.
 Students take the exams via the National Examinations Board (NEB).

 • Duration: 2 years (grade XI-grade XII).